maddenpj/node-control-port/README.md

 ## Features
   Set your own Prompt

 		var control = new ControlPort('Server4');

-	Auto Argument parsing
+  Auto argument parsing:
-		arg1, arg2, and arg3 will be passed to command's callback Node> command arg1 arg2 arg3
+  arg1, arg2, and arg3 will be passed to command's callback
+			Node> command arg1 arg2 arg3